 In the two years following its construction only one or two bats were recorded using the site, since then the numbers have climbed substantially.
-Over 11 years since it was built this site is now used by over 70 hibernating bats with P. auritus, M. nattereri, M. daubentonii and M. mystacinus/brandtii all present.
+Over 11 years since it was built this site is now used by over 70 hibernating bats with P. auritus, M. nattereri, M. daubentonii and M. mystacinus/brandtii all being recorded at the site.